Ready2k/Project2/README.md

 ### 3. **Configure the Application**
 - Open the application in your browser
-- Go to **Settings** tab
+- When you first use a feature requiring OpenAI (recording, TTS, streaming), you'll be prompted to enter your API key
-- Enter your OpenAI API key
+- The key is stored in memory for the session only (not saved to disk)
-- Configure voice and speech recognition settings
+- Configure voice and speech recognition settings in the **Settings** tab
 - Test the modules with `test-modules.html` (optional)

 ### 4. **Test the System**